ze97286/deepconv/src/deep_conv/deconvolution/readme.md

 # Training and Validation Data Overview

-This document provides a detailed overview of the training and validation datasets used for the cell type deconvolution model, including their quantities (sizes), qualities (characteristics), augmentation strategy, coverage matching, and the inclusion of negative examples.
+This document provides a detailed overview of the training and validation datasets used for the cell type deconvolution model, including their quantities (sizes), qualities (characteristics), augmentation strategy, coverage matching, the inclusion of negative examples, and visualization of the data distributions.

 ## Training Dataset